tsuki-lang/tsuki/spec.md

 The most basic type of statement in tsuki is an _expression statement_.

-An expression statement is made up of a single expression returning `Void`.
+An expression statement is made up of a single expression returning `()`.
 If the expression evaluates to a value of a different type, `val _ = expr` may be used to discard the result.

 The most basic example of an expression statement is a `print()`:
 ```